 Create Their Resume

 While your teen may not have a lengthy resume, consider helping them create a professional looking resume to bring with them to the job interview.
 Think about extra-curricular activities that will assist in getting this job and other skills your teen has learned as well as used in high school.
+You may also consider seeking Customized Job Application Resume Writing services to give your child a professionally-written resume.
 Having a resume on hand to give to the interviewer will give your teen one step above the rest in preparedness.

 Practice firm handshakes, eye contact and stating their name with confidence.
 A teen will want to go into this job interview acting like a professional.
 Regardless of what the job interview is for, you will want to ensure your teen has practice with being professional from their first interview on so that they can hone in on their interview skills in preparation for their adult years.
 Dress appropriately and always hold eye contact.